dotnet/runtime/src/tools/illink/docs/data-formats.md

   </ItemGroup>
 ```

-Embedded descriptors only take effect if the containing assembly is included in the linker output, so if something from that assembly is marked to be kept.
+Embedded descriptors only take effect if the containing assembly is included in the trimmer output, so if something from that assembly is marked to be kept.

-Descriptor XML can also be passed to the linker on the command via the [`-x` parameter](illink-options.md#linking-from-an-xml-descriptor).
+Descriptor XML can also be passed to the trimmer on the command via the [`-x` parameter](illink-options.md#trimming-from-an-xml-descriptor).

 ### XML Examples